 Volunteer with Bear-Paw!

-25 years ago, a passionate group of local volunteers dedicated their time to establish Bear-Paw Regional Greenways.
+In 1995, a passionate group of volunteers dedicated their time to establish Bear-Paw Regional Greenways.

-Stewardship / Monitoring: Assist with property and trail maintenance at special field day events, or become a Volunteer Monitor and make annual visits to a conservation easement property.
+Conservation Easement Monitoring: Become a Volunteer Monitor and make annual visits to a conservation easement property.
 Training is provided to ensure monitors are comfortable and understand their responsibilities.
 We are currently seeking new easement monitors for conservation easements in Deerfield, Hooksett, and Raymond.

-Board / Committee Member: Volunteers with a specific interest are welcome to join our Land Protection, Finance, Membership Development, and Outreach & Education committees.
+Board / Committee Member: Volunteers with a specific interest or area of expertise are welcome to join our Land Protection & Stewardship, Finance, Membership Development, and Outreach & Education committees.
 This is a monthly commitment to share your passion and expertise with Bear-Paw.
 All committee meetings are in the early evenings, and may be held in person or on Zoom.

 Event Support: Event-specific assistance with outreach across the region, and helping to organize, set up, and run Bear-Paw events.